YuyeLee/AIRBNB_Project/README.md

 **Data Source**

-The data for this project is sourced from the New York City Airbnb Open Data on Kaggle.
+The data for this project is sourced from the New York City Airbnb Open Data on https://insideairbnb.com/.
 It comprises approximately 500,000 records across 10 attributes, encapsulating various aspects of Airbnb listings in NYC.

 **Installation**